goggin13/quizzes/readme.md

 * JS testing for practice question interactions
   * cypress
   * staging site for smoke tests
+  * deploy script, to staging, smoke tests, then prod
 * debug cloudfront css
+* documentation (whats out there to generate for rails)

 * Don't rely on decidekick bucket for S3
 * PGBackups strategy